swaxi/compass/README.md

 ### 2. User-defined parameters
 #### Declination Correction
-Open `mail.qml` in a text editor and edit declination value on line 89 so it has your local declination:
+Open `mail.qml` in a text editor and edit declination value on line 10 so it has your local declination:

-       var localDeclination = -1.5
+      property real magneticDeclination: -1.5  // Your custom value

 #### Magnetic Northern Hemisphere Correction

-Open `mail.qml` in a text editor and comment out (add # to start of line) line 91 so it looks like this:
+Open `mail.qml` in a text editor and change line 11 so it looks like this:

-       # dipDirection = (dipDirection + 180) % 360
+      property bool northernHemisphere: true  // Your custom value